fredins/agda-llvm/README.md

 agda-llvm --llvm --interpret <FILE>
 ```

-There also an optimization flag `-O` that enable O3 optimizations and LTO in clang.
+There is also an optimization flag `-O` that enable O3 optimizations and LTO in clang.

 ### Logbook (OUT OF DATE)
 See [fredins.github.io](https://fredins.github.io)